tfennelly/jenkins-js-builder/README.md

 # Command line options

 A number of `js-builder` options can be specified on the command line.
+If you are looking for

 ## `--h` (or `--help`)